openstack-k8s-operators/designate-operator/DEPLOYING.md

 > were 3 an additional service should be defined.

-If you wish to configure stub-zones that forward particular requests to the designate managed bind servers, the unbound server must be connected to the *designate* network attachment.
+If you wish to configure stub-zones that forward particular requests to the designate managed BIND servers, the unbound server must be connected to the *designate* network attachment.
 To add the network attachment, include:

 ```yaml